whtsao/whtsao.github.io/_research/90_coastalresilience.md

 ---

 <p style="text-align: justify;">
 Louisiana’s coast is constantly changing and is among the most threatened in the United States, facing rapid land loss, extreme storms, and rising seas.
 Natural shorelines often include mangroves, which provide critical protection by mitigating environmental loads and stabilizing sediments.
+<br/><br/>
-Most early studies have considered only a single forcing mechanism at a time; coupled hydro- and aero-dynamic effects remain rarely studied and less understood.
-This project will address this gap by developing and validating both advanced computational and simpler surrogate models to describe mangrove-hurricane interactions.
-The overarching vision is to establish the foundation for a digital twin of Louisiana’s natural shorelines that can simulate and predict the performance of coastal protection functions under extreme climate scenarios.
+This project will develop high-order computational method and multi-fidelity surrogate model to describe mangrove-hurricane interactions.
+The vision is to establish the foundation for a digital twin of Louisiana’s natural shorelines that can simulate and predict the performance of coastal protection functions under extreme climate scenarios.
 </p>

 Project: Building Resilient Coastal Communities with Natural Shorelines — funded by *The Brown Foundation* (2026)